Extreme Speed Motorsports

-Extreme Speed Motorsports was an American auto racing team based out of Riviera Beach, Florida.
+Extreme Speed Motorsports (ESM) was an American auto racing team based out of Riviera Beach, Florida.
 Founded by Scott Sharp and Patrón CEO Ed Brown, the team competed in the FIA World Endurance Championship, Tudor United SportsCar Championship, and American Le Mans Series since 2010 until 2018 when the team sold its equipment and race cars and shut down following an exhaustive sponsor search after the withdrawal of Patrón.

 American Le Mans Series

 The Extreme Speed Motorsports team first entered the American Le Mans Series with two Ferrari F430 GTCs in 2010.
 The pair of Scott Sharp and Johannes van Overbeek managed a second-place finish at the season ending Petit Le Mans, finishing tenth in the Drivers' Championship with teammates Ed Brown and Guy Cosmo finishing thirteenth and landing fifth in the GT class Teams' Championship.

 The team received two new Ferrari 458 GTEs for their second year of ALMS competition.
 2011 season would prove to be a difficult season for the team with the #02 car failing to finish at several races.
 The team's best result came at penultimate race at Mazda Raceway Laguna Seca with a third-place finish for the #01 car.
 Sharp and Van Overbeek would finish the season seventh in the GT Drivers' Championship with the team landing sixth in the Teams' Championship.

 2012 would be the most successful season yet for the team and its Ferraris.
 The #01 car of Sharp and van Overbeek was awarded a victory after a post race technical inspection disqualified the #45 Flying Lizard Motorsports Porsche at Mosport and earned another hard-fought win at the season finale Petit Le Mans.
 Scott Sharp and Johannes van Overbeek finished second in the GT Drivers' Championship with Ed Brown and Guy Cosmo fifteen and sixteen respectively.
 They would finish third in the GT Teams' Championship behind the factory efforts of BMW and Chevrolet.

 2013 saw the team move up to the LMP2 class with two HPD ARX-03bs.
 2013 would be the final season before the American Le Mans Series would merge with the Rolex Sports Car Series to form the Tudor United SportsCar Championship.
 Although 2013 was to be a preparation and development year for the team's new prototype machinery, the team fared well against their main rivals Level 5 Motorsports, claiming a win and second-place finish at Long Beach.
 The team finished the season second in the Teams' Championship with Scott Sharp second in the Drivers' Championship.